top of page

 Communion is normally celebrated on the 1st Sunday of the month and on special days in the liturgical calendar: Ash Wednesday, Maundy Thursday, Easter Sunday, Pentecost Sunday, A Close of Summer Sunday, World Wide Communion Sunday, the First Sunday of Advent and Christmas Eve.

-Our communion is one in which the elements are passed out to the congregation, so you won't have to go up in front of everyone to receive it.
-The first element is the bread, and a tray of small pieces of bread (with a gluten-free alternative for those who need to avoid it) is passed around.
-Participants take a piece and hold it until everyone has received their share, and then the pastor tells us when to eat.
-The second element is the wine, and a tray of tiny cups is passed around (the darker liquids are grape juice, for those who wish to avoid alcohol).
-Participants take a cup and hold it until everyone has received their share, and then the pastor tells us when to drink.
-After you are done drinking, there is a holder on the back of the pew in front of you where you can put your empty cup so that we can gather them after the service.
-On special occasions we may use intinction.
+Our communion is one in which the elements are made available in the front of the sanctuary for anyone to receive.
+All are welcome at Christ's table.
+The first element is the bread, and a tray of small pieces of bread (with a gluten-free alternative for those who need to avoid it).
+Participants take a piece.
+The second element is the wine, and a tray of tiny cups (the darker liquids are grape juice, for those who wish to avoid alcohol).
+Participants take a cup and then consume the bread and wine.
+There are baskets on the front pews to take the empty cups.

 Nothing like that.